 value exceeds the TIME_OUT

-value then the pulumi destroy
+value, then the pulumi destroy

-command fails your pipeline build process.
+command then fails your pipeline build process.
 Regardless of test results, the GKE cluster will be terminated because there really isn’t a need for this infrastructure to exist outside of testing.

 Adding smoke tests to pipelines